loomio/loomio-docs/oric/src/guide-connectors.md

 Threads are where your group can discuss a topic, exchange information and make decisions together.
 Threads keep everything about a topic in the same place.
 Over time you’ll create a useful archive of your group’s discussions and decisions.

-**Tip**: Use a Loomio thread instead of writing an email
+***Tip**: Use a Loomio thread instead of writing an email.*

-All the information, discussion and replies are in one place, where you can see who has read the thread, and nudge people if needed; avoiding email chain confusion.
+*All the information, discussion and replies are in one place, where you can see who has read the thread, and nudge people if needed; avoiding email chain confusion.*

 **Group** - Select the group or subgroup you want to post the thread in.
 When started, your thread will be visible to the members of your group or subgroup.

-You can also select ‘**Invite-only thread (no group)**’ if you want to have a private discussion with one or more people, or if you want to draft a thread before posting in your group.
+You can also select **Invite-only thread (no group)** if you want to have a private discussion with one or more people, or if you want to draft a thread before posting in your group.

 **Title** - Give your thread a title; this is usually announcing a topic or asking a question.
 Keep it short and to the point.
 A thread title is like the subject line in an email.